chinardankhara/homelab-infra/README.md

 ## 🔐 A Note for the Curious

-If you're spelunking through git history hoping to find my Hetzner API token, SSH keys, or database passwords... don't bother. ☕
+If you're spelunking through git history hoping to find any secrets, don't bother.
 All credentials have been rotated.
-You're welcome to waste your time though — I admire the hustle.
+You're welcome to waste your time though.

----

-*Built with ❤️ and mass overconsumption of caffeine.*